When is Opetaia vs Billam-Smith?

 Jai Opetaia fights out of the southpaw stance, while Chris Billam-Smith is an orthodox fighter.

-Chris Billam-Smith is currently ranked number 4 by the WBA, 6 by the WBC, 3 by the WBO, 3 by the IBF and 10 by the RING in the 200lb division.
+Chris Billam-Smith is currently ranked number 1 by the WBO and 10 by the RING in the 200lb division.

 Opetaia vs Billam-Smith form